 What about Ethereum's energy consumption?

-This update will reduce the energy required to secure Ethereum by about 99.95%, creating a more secure network for a much smaller carbon cost.
-This will make Ethereum a truly low-carbon blockchain while boosting its security and scalability.
+The Merge was Ethereum's biggest uprade and reduced the energy consumption required to secure Ethereum by 99.95%, creating a more secure network for a much smaller carbon cost.
+Ethereum is now a low-carbon blockchain while boosting its security and scalability.

 Week in Ethereum News - A weekly newsletter covering key developments across the ecosystem.